Jump to section

 Affirming and celebrating deep diversity is crucial to creating an environment where all employees can thrive, no longer held back by the psychological burdens of masking to fit in with the crowd.

-Matthew Harris, Partner at Bain & Company and LGBTQ+ champion, joined BetterUp for a live discussion with Tan France, star of Netflix’s Queer Eye, to talk about how we can create workplace cultures that embrace and celebrate deep diversity beyond Pride Month.
-Following are 3 key takeaways from their conversation.
+In June 2021, Matthew Harris, Partner at Bain & Company and LGBTQ+ champion, joined BetterUp for a live discussion with Tan France, star of Netflix’s Queer Eye, to talk about how we can create workplace cultures that embrace and celebrate deep diversity beyond Pride Month.
+Following are 3 key takeaways from their lively and insightful conversation.

 Use storytelling as a catalyst for change

 For so long the stories of marginalized groups have been silenced.
 Creating a culture where deep diversity is affirmed and celebrated requires that we make space inside our organizations for the stories of marginalized groups to be heard, understood, and valued.

 At Bain & Company, this is a top priority.
 Matthew casually remarked that “People at Bain are obsessed with getting to know each other.”
 This speaks to the value that Bain places on being able to express your authentic self at work.
 Bain will often hold events where employees are encouraged to share their personal stories with colleagues to increase awareness and understanding.